JMcico/data_mining_cw/README.md

 ## **2 Cluster Analysis**
-This part uses the wholesale customers data set (https://archive.ics.uci.edu/ml/datasets/ wholesale+customers) from the UCI Machine Learning Repository to identify similar groups of customers based on 8 attributes.
+This part uses the wholesale customers data set (https://archive.ics.uci.edu/ml/datasets/ wholesale+customers) from the UCI Machine Learning Repository to identify similar groups of customers based on 8 attributes.
 For this part of the coursework, the attributes Channel and Region should be dropped.
 Only the following 6 numeric attributes should be considered:
 <table style="text-align:center" >
         <tr>